 - Trailers designed for commercial use but not used for the same

-- Commercial trailers with GVW of 10, 000 or less, varies from state to state
+- Commercial trailers with a GVW of 10, 000 or less, vary from state to state

 How Can I Check Title to a Travel Trailer?